In this Article

 Although body aches cannot be avoided, there are some things you can do to prevent them from becoming unbearable.

 Staying active with yoga can keep rib pain at bay.
 Maintaining an ideal weight, according to your BMI (Body Mass Index), will contribute to a more comfortable pregnancy.

 Gallstones are worsened by the rise in oestrogen levels but are actually caused by an unbalanced diet.
 Reduce your fat intake to lower the risks.

-Remedies for Rib Pain in Pregnancy
+Remedies for Rib Pain During Pregnancy

-Using a warm or cold compress against the sore parts of your abdomen will give you some much-needed comfort.
+Placing a warm or cold compress against the sore parts of your abdomen will give you some much-needed comfort.
 This will gradually ease out the knots in your muscles.
 Taking a warm shower will also help.

 The symptoms of HELLP include intense rib pain, nausea, vomiting, dizziness, and headaches.
 You need to go to a doctor immediately if you experience these symptoms.

 This is a rare condition which makes blood clots develop in the veins that lead into the liver, causing liver damage.
 Although it is extremely rare, pregnancy tends to exacerbate the condition.

 There is some evidence that pregnancy can promote liver growth for women who either have liver cancer or are at high risk of liver cancer.
 The tumour that develops due to this might push the liver upwards, causing pain.
 Extreme pain under the right side of the rib cage might have to be checked out by the doctor.